 You’ll also want to confirm the legal formalities surrounding a successful transfer and the trade mark itself:

-More to consider than you had thought, right?
-The complexity of issues like the legal transfer of intellectual property rights usually requires a specialist lawyer to consult throughout the process, plus draft and review documents, contracts and more.
+More to consider than you first thought, right?
+The complexity of issues like legal ownership changes of intellectual property rights usually requires a specialist lawyer to consult throughout the process, plus draft and review documents, contracts and more.
 After all, you don’t want to get something wrong, or not account for a particular situation, and then run the risk of a costly dispute in the future.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.